michaeldayreads/reference/terms.md

 We can get the _value_ of the variable that `p` points to by using **pointer indirection** `*p`.

+# Proxy

+## Forward Proxy

+A proxy where the target server in the post proxy request is set by the _client_.

+Example use case - Blacklist sites: A company might set up a forward proxy inside its firewall as the _egress_ to the broader internet, and all traffic from _internal clients_ would be handled by the forward proxy _as if it were the client_.
+Clients on the internal network trying to access a restricted site would not have their requests forwarded.

+## Reverse Proxy

+A proxy where the target server in the post proxy request is set by the _proxy_.

+Example use case - load balancing / internal routing: A company might set up a reverse proxy inside its firewall as the _ingress_ from the broader internet, and all traffic from _external clients_ would be handled by the reverse proxy _as if it were the backend server_.
+This means traffic could be dynamically allocated among many different servers bases on any number of properties of the request.

 # REST

 An architectural style.
 Representational State Transfer.
 Access a `resource` using a `method`, sometimes discussed as `nouns` and `verbs`, particularly when discussing HTTP based REST.